Want to create interactive content? It’s easy in Genially!

 Hypertension

 - Management Guidelines: Administer antihypertensive medications (ACE inhibitors, beta-blockers).
-Encourage low-sodium diet and regular monitoring of blood pressure
+Encourage a low-sodium diet and regular monitoring of blood pressure

 - Common Complications: Heart disease, stroke, and kidney damage